EliasOenal/verity/verity.md

 #### Specification

-MUCs are similar to standard cubes, but with an additional field:
+MUCs are similar to standard cubes, but with additional fields to implement ownership:

+1. **TYPE_SMART_CUBE**: Indicating the cube is a MUC.

-1. **Public Key**: This is the user's public key.
+2. **TYPE_PUBLIC_KEY**: This is the user's public key.
 It serves to verify the signature of the cube.
-The hash of the public key is used to track the cube within the network and as the key for the MPT.
-Their full hash still serves to verify the challenge of the cube.
+The public key is used to track the cube within the network, like the cube hash does for regular cubes.
+The cube hash of a MUC still serves to verify the challenge of the cube, keeping challenge verification consistent among cube types.

+3. **TYPE_SIGNATURE**: This is the user's signature of the cube, which is verified with the key in the TYPE_PUBLIC_KEY field.
+This proves ownership of the cube.

+#### Functionality
 The content of a MUC can be updated by the user, and the updated cube is signed with the user's private key.
 The signature can be verified with the public key in the cube.
 When a MUC is updated, the timestamp is set to the current time.
 This timestamp serves as the version number for the cube.
 The cube with the latest timestamp is considered the most recent version.

-#### Synchronization

-Synchronization of MUCs leverages the Merkle Patricia Trie (MPT) structure, allowing efficient comparison and synchronization of cubes with a time complexity of O(log(n)).

-When two nodes synchronize, they compare the root hash of their MPTs.
-If the hashes are different, this indicates that the nodes have a different set of cubes.
-The nodes can then recursively compare the hashes of their children, continuing down the tree, until they identify the cubes that differ.
-This allows the nodes to find the specific cubes that need to be updated, without having to compare every single cube hash.

-For MUCs, the timestamp is incorporated into the cube hash stored in the MPT.
-If a MUC is updated and its timestamp changes, its hash will change, and the change will propagate up the MPT.
-Nodes can then identify the updated cube when synchronizing their MPTs.

 #### Conflict Resolution

-In the event of a conflict where different versions of the same MUC exist within the network with the same timestamp, the version with the "higher" cube hash is considered the most recent.
-"Higher" can be defined in various ways - for example, you might interpret the hash as a big-endian number and choose the cube with the larger number, or you could choose the cube with the lexicographically later hash when interpreted as a string.
+In the event of a conflict where different versions of the same MUC exist within the network with the same timestamp, the mainline client will keep the local cube.
+Clients may optionally compare cube hashes and favor the cube with the lexicographically higher hash.
+This deterministic method ensures a fair resolution of conflicts and doesn't inherently favor any particular cube.

-This method is arbitrary and doesn't inherently favor any particular cube, but it provides a deterministic way to decide between two versions of a cube with the same timestamp.
-The choice of "higher" as larger numeric value or later lexicographic value doesn't affect the security or functionality of the network, but should be consistent across all nodes.

-  > The extension Cube Lifetime Function will enable an improved conflict resolution where the exact remaining lifetime of a cube can be calculated and used to arbitrate between conflicting cubes.
-Longer lifetime is always to be preferred.

-#### Implementation

-Implementation of MUCs requires changes to the cube handling and network synchronization code to accommodate the additional fields and the different method of tracking and synchronizing cubes.
-The MPT data structure must also be implemented and maintained by each node.

 ### Immutable Persistence Cubes (IPCs)